rnrnuraln/KF_FOR_GENE_EXPRESSION/README.md

  We can arrange them using -c option.
  However, it is so complicated that we cannot describe in this space.
  The explanation of the condition would be written in docs/format.txt later.

+** "clustering" mode
+ Under construction.
+Cluster genes whose temporary expression is similar.
+This mode is independent of other modes.
+ Clustering method is k-means.
+ Hidden Markov Models are used for capturing temporary change of genes.
+Baum-Welch algorithm is used for updating of the model.

 ## Install